pallets/flask/docs/unicode.rst

     3. Select "UTF-8 without BOM" as encoding

-    It is also recommended to use the Unix newline format, you can select it in the same panel but this not a requirement.
+    It is also recommended to use the Unix newline format, you can select it in the same panel but this is not a requirement.